-This test will measure the frequency response of the amplifier at a fixed small level of 1 Watt.
-The measurement parameters will include input signal amplitude in dBV, load impedance, measurement frequency range.
-One Watt into 8 Ω corresponds to 2.83 Vrms which corresponds to +9 dBV.
+One Watt into 8 Ω corresponds to 2.83 Vrms which equates to +9 dBV.
 If amplifier gain is 28.4 dB, an input level of -19.4 dBV will deliver 1 W. The measurement is carried out with FFTs at a large number of discrete fundamental frequencies to determine the output amplitude at each frequency.
-The baseline measurement will first cover 20 Hz to 20 kHz, then measurements as low as 2 Hz and high as 80 kHz will be done.
+The baseline measurement will first cover 20 Hz to 20 kHz, then measurements as low as 2 Hz and as high as 80 kHz will be made.